apache/drill/README.md

 # Documentation Guidelines

 The documentation pages are placed under `_docs`.
 You can modify existing .md files, or you can create new .md files to add to the Apache Drill documentation site.
 Create pull requests to submit your documentation updates.
+The Kramdown MarkDown processor employed by Jekyll supports [a dialect of MarkDown](https://kramdown.gettalong.org/quickref.html) which is a superset of standard MarkDown.

 ## Creating New MarkDown Files